oxc-project/javascript-parser-in-rust/blog/grammar.md

 /=/ / /=/;
 ```

-It is almost impossible isn't it?
+It is almost impossible, isn't it?
 Let's break these down and follow the grammar.

-The first thing we need to understand is that, the syntactic grammar drives the lexical grammar as stated in `#sec-ecmascript-language-lexical-grammar`
+The first thing we need to understand is that the syntactic grammar drives the lexical grammar as stated in `#sec-ecmascript-language-lexical-grammar`

 > There are several situations where the identification of lexical input elements is sensitive to the syntactic grammar context that is consuming the input elements.

-This means that, the parser is responsible for telling the lexer which token to return next.
+This means that the parser is responsible for telling the lexer which token to return next.
-The above example indicates that the lexer need to either return a `/` token, or a `RegExp` token.
+The above example indicates that the lexer needs to return either a `/` token or a `RegExp` token.
-For getting the correct `/` r `RegExp` token, the specification says:
+For getting the correct `/` or `RegExp` token, the specification says:

 > The InputElementRegExp goal symbol is used in all syntactic grammar contexts where a RegularExpressionLiteral is permitted ...
 > In all other contexts, InputElementDiv is used as the lexical goal symbol.